 What Is the Job Outlook and Pay?

-The U.S. Bureau of Labor Statistics (BLS) reported that human resources managers earned a median annual salary of $99,180 as of May 2010 (www.bls.gov).
-Additionally, employment in this field was expected to grow 22% between 2008 and 2018, which was greater than average.
+The U.S. Bureau of Labor Statistics (BLS) reported that human resources managers earned a median annual salary of $102,780 as of May 2014 (www.bls.gov).
+It's important to note that several years of work experience are required to become a manager, in addition to the bachelor's degree.
+Employment in this field was expected to grow 9% between 2014 and 2024, which was greater than average.
 To increase your chances of employment or gain a more advanced position, you might want to earn a master's degree in human resource management; programs for this degree level are more readily available than bachelor's degree programs, according to the BLS.